BotGMP/stem-binaries/docs/guide.md

 ```

 The flag `-s` instructs the tool to simulate the monitoring model `-m` and the trace `-t`.
-We also include flags `-u` to use the unroll method (`-l` sets the incremental method), and `-n` sets a map between the spatial variables (from the monitoring model) and the elements identifiers (e.g., `ID`) of the trace.
-Note that without this mapping, a spatial object cannot map to variables or spatial propositions.
+We also include flags `-u` to use the unroll method (`-l` sets the incremental evaluation), and `-n` sets a map between the spatial variables (from the monitoring model) and the identifiers of elements (e.g., `ID`) of the trace.
+Without this identifier, a spatial object cannot map to variables or spatial propositions.

-The trace example file is available in [no-colision-c1-c2-trace.json](traces/no-colision-c1-c2-trace.json) and the footprint of this trace is illustrated in the figure below.
+The trace example file is available in [no-colision-c1-c2-trace.json](../traces/no-colision-c1-c2-trace.json), and the footprint of this trace is available in the figure below.

 ![image](img/test_empirical_trace_plot.png)